Russian Strength-Skill: The Workouts

 Prior to that I trained every day but didn’t really look like I worked out.
 After carrying tiles I was lean and hard.

 We all know examples of strong and/or muscular people who got like that through manual labor – doing fairly heavy, but non-maximal labor at a high volume.
 As such, I believe that lighter, submaximal weights can make you much stronger, bigger, and leaner.
 And for years I tried to find a way to duplicate this “manual labor strength.”

 Then I started to read Russian material about “strength-skill.”
 I always thought that strength was strictly a physical capacity, but now I was reading that being strong was also a skill.
 I was intrigued.

-What is Strength-Skill?
+What Is Strength-Skill?

-People tend to see strength only as a physical capacity.
+People tend to see strength only as physical capacity.
 Specifically, strength is seen as the capacity of a muscle or group of muscles to produce a high level of force to overcome a resistance.

 And so it stands to reason that in strength training, strength is normally measured by how much weight you can lift.
 Typically, the stronger your muscles are, the more weight you can lift.

 This is mostly true, but not entirely.
 Someone can have strong muscles, yet not be able to display that strength optimally on some exercises, even if the individual muscles involved in the lift are strong.

 For example, I’ve seen plenty of people do more than me on isolated pectoral exercises (pec deck, dumbbell flies, cable crossovers), triceps exercises (dumbbell extensions, cable pressdowns), and front deltoid movements (front raises), yet lift 50-75 pounds less than me on the bench press.